lymlin/ltmblog/content/home/experience.md

 ###### Tasks:

-  2017-2019 **Diabetes glucose prediction and health management based on deep learning**.*The leader in the team*. \t Acted in: Research assistant, Protocol design, Task assignment, Medical translation.
+2017-2019 **Diabetes glucose prediction and health management based on deep learning**. \t Acted in: Protocol design, Task assignment, Medical translation, and Data analysis.

 ---
 **Skills**

-* Developed several computer techniques: R, Linux, and a little Python
+* Developed some computer techniques: R, Linux, and Python
 * Learned some frameworks of deep learning in Pytorch, like CNN and LSTM
-* Practiced expression skills by oral presentation and academic writing
-* Evolved cooperation skills in a group
+*
 """